thephez/backup-readme/platform/markdown/platform-protocol-reference-identity.md

 `id = base58(sha256(sha256(<identity create funding output>)))`

 **Note:** The identity `id` uses the Dash Platform specific `application/x.dash.dpp.identifier` content media type.
-For additional information, please refer to the [js-dpp PR 252](https://github.com/dashevo/js-dpp/pull/252) that introduced it and [Identifier.js](https://github.com/dashevo/platform/blob/v0.22.0/packages/js-dpp/lib/identifier/Identifier.js).
+For additional information, please refer to the [js-dpp PR 252](https://github.com/dashevo/js-dpp/pull/252) that introduced it and [Identifier.js](https://github.com/dashevo/platform/blob/v0.23.0/packages/js-dpp/lib/identifier/Identifier.js).

 ## Identity publicKeys

 The identity `publicKeys` array stores information regarding each public key associated with the identity.

-Each identity must have at least one public key.
+**Note:** Since v0.23, each identity must have at least two public keys: a primary key (security level `0`) that is only used when updating the identity and an additional one (security level `2`) used to sign state transitions.

 **Note:** Since v0.22, the same public key can be used for multiple identities.
 In previous versions any public key(s) assigned to an identity had to be unique (not already used by any identity).